 If you are looking into having a deck built, there are more than a few good reasons to go with PVC decking.
 Of course, everything will come down to cost and PVC is one of the more expensive materials that you can choose.
 Past the cost, there is a lot to like about PVC decking.

-Little maintenance required.
+Little maintenance is required.
 Perhaps the biggest selling point of PVC decking compared to its counterparts is how little maintenance it requires.
 Wood and other organic materials require staining or painting.
-This is to not only improve the aesthetic quality, but to also provide proper protection from pests, wearing, and the elements.
+This is to not only improves the aesthetic quality, but to also provides proper protection from pests, wearing, and the elements.

 With PVC decking, you can basically install it and forget it.
 No need to re-seal it each fall or perform any work on the aesthetics.